Leeds Rhinos: Kit sponsors and manufacturers

 Leeds have had four shirt sponsors since 1981.
-In April 1994, they signed a 10 year sponsorship deal with Tetley's Brewery worth a record £2.3 million.
-The Rhinos' current sponsors, Leeds Building Society, are currently the longest sponsorship deal the club have had and is the longest in the Super League.
-Since 2008 the club's kits have been made by Australian company ISC, who took over from Patrick.
+In April 1994, they signed a 10-year sponsorship deal with Tetley's Brewery worth a record £2.3 million.
+The Rhinos' current main shirt sponsors, Leeds Building Society, are currently the longest sponsorship deal the club have had.
+In 2023 the club signed a three-year extension with Leeds Building Society, making it the longest shirt sponsorship deal of any English rugby team in both codes.
+Since 2020 the club's kits have been made by UK-based company Oxen.

 Mascot

-Ronnie the Rhino is the Leeds mascot.
-He attempts to get the crowd going pre-match, and at half-time he normally gets children involved by playing some sort of game.

-Ronnie the Rhino visits schools as part of the Leeds RLFC Community project, with the intention of promoting sports and healthy living.
+Ronnie the Rhino is the mascot of Leeds Rhinos.
+He gets the crowd going before the match and at half time he normally gets children involved by playing some sort of game.
+Ronnie the Rhino visits schools as part of the Leeds Rhinos Community project, with the intention of promoting sports and healthy living.
+Former "Ronnie" Daniel Duffy stood for Leeds North West in the 1997 general election, obtaining 232 votes.

 Rivalries

 During the early part of the Super League era, Leeds' main local rivals were Bradford Bulls, who they played in two Grand Finals and beat in 2004 to win their first Super League title.
 However the Bulls have since slipped down to the lower leagues and competitive games are rare.
 Leeds also have a cross-city rivalry with Hunslet, who they play annually in the Harry Jepson OBE Memorial Cup.
-The two clubs played against each other in the 'all Leeds' 1938 Championship Final at Elland Road, won by Hunslet, which attracted a still-record Rugby League attendance for the city of 54,112.
+Leeds and Hunslet F.C. played against each other in the 'all Leeds' 1938 Championship Final at Elland Road, won by Hunslet, which attracted a still-record Rugby League attendance for the city of 54,112.
 Since the 1970s, however, Hunslet have largely played in lower leagues so competitive fixtures are rare.

 Leeds also have West Yorkshire derbies with Castleford Tigers and with Wakefield Trinity, who they play every Boxing Day in the annual Festive Challenge.

 Since the formation of Super League there has been a major rivalry with St. Helens, who lost five consecutive Grand Finals between 2007 and 2011, four of which were against Leeds.
 The two sides have been the most successful during the Super League era.
 There are also other cross-Pennine rivalries against Wigan Warriors, whom they have played in big games and beat in a final for the first time in 2015, and against Warrington Wolves, who they have played in Challenge Cup and Grand Finals.

-2023 squad
+2026 squad

 Where a player has played internationally for more than one country, the nations are indicated with the most recently represented first.
 A slash (/) indicates an uncapped player of dual nationality.